zopefoundation/meta/config/README.rst

 The following arguments are supported.

+--no-push
+  Avoid pushing at the end of the configuration run.

+--branch
+  Define a specific git branch name to be created for the changes.
+By default the script creates one which includes the name of the configuration type.

+The following options are only needed one time as their values re stored in ``.meta.toml.``.

 --type
   Define the configuration type (see `Types`_ section above) to be used for the repository.
-(Only needed one time as it is stored in .meta.toml.)

---no-push
-  Avoid pushing at the end of the configuration run.
+--with-appveyor
+  Enable running the tests on AppVeyor, too.

 --with-pypy
   Enable PyPy support.
-(Only needed one time as it is stored in .meta.toml.)

 --without-legacy-python
   The package does not support Python versions which reached their end-of-life.
   (Currently this means dropping support for Python 2.7 and 3.5.)
 This as well drops support for PyPy2.
-(Only needed one time as it is stored in .meta.toml.)

 --with-docs
   Enable building the documentation using Sphinx.
-(Only needed one time as it is stored in .meta.toml.)

 --with-sphinx-doctests
   Enable running the documentation as doctest using Sphinx.
-(Only needed one time as it is stored in .meta.toml.)

---branch
-  Define a specific git branch name to be created for the changes.
-By default the script creates one which includes the name of the configuration type.

 Options